R-Sweke/DeepQ-Decoding/README.md

 #### 5) Results

 As we have discussed, during the course of the training procedure the results of all trained agents in "test_mode" are written out and stored, as well as the results from the best agent at each error rate.
 However, in order to ease computational time during training, each agent was only benchmarked for 100 episodes.
-In this notebook we present these raw preliminary results from the training procedure, as well as provide a script for obtaining more rigorous results from the optimal trained models.
+In this section we present these raw preliminary results from the training procedure, as well as provide a script for obtaining more rigorous results from the optimal trained models.
+Again, see the example_notebooks folder for a companion notebook containing all the code in this section.

 ##### 5a) Preliminary Results